LucDuponcheelAtGitHub/PSBP/README.md

 Bridge building engineers may benefit form studying appropriate mathematics to understand what bridge requirements are all about.
 Vehicle building engineers may benefit form studying appropriate mathematics to understand what vehicle requirements are all about.
-Likewise, programming engineers (programmers) may benefit form studying appropriate mathematics to understand what program requirememnts are all about.
+Likewise, programming engineers (programmers) may benefit form studying appropriate mathematics to understand what program requirements are all about.

 I used the word "requirements" because separating specifications from implementations is generally agreed upon to be useful to understand problem domains

 A bridge specification states, for example, that it must be able to carry the weight of a number of vehicles.
 How it is able to carry that weight is an implementation concern.
-Maybe one bridge is more pleasing to look at, more durable than, or less expensive than as another one.
+Maybe one bridge is more pleasing to look at, more durable than, or less expensive than another one.
 A vehicle specification states, for example, that it must be able to transport a number of passengers.
 How it is able to transport that number of passengers is an implementation concern.
 Maybe one car is more comfortable than, or less fuel consuming than another one.
 A program specification states, for example, that a program must be able to create composite data and to perform conditional logic.
 How it is able to create composite data and to perform conditional logic is an implementation concern.
-Maybe one program is more CPU (or GPU or NPU) effecient, or less RAM consuming than another one.
+Maybe one program is more CPU effecient, or less RAM consuming than another one.

 Note that I wrote bridge, resp. car, resp. program instead of of materialization corresponding to an implementation of the bridge specification, resp. car specification, resp. program specification.